cqululei/react-native-sk-validatable-form/README.md

 react-native-sk-validatable-form is a component that wraps your form fields, it’s easy to get their value, validate their value.

+There are some concepts you need to know

+1. **Form**: Component that wraps ScrollView, contains input components, validates/gets their values
+2. **Widget**: Component that wraps input components(e.g. TextInput/Switch), validates/get its value, keeps validation error.
+You can create a Widget class by 2 ways: 1 inherits **WidgetMixin** 2 use **WidgetClassFactory**.
+3. **Validation**: Class that parse validation rules and checks the rules.
+4. **Message**: Util that contains every rule's error message template, and translates it into real message.

 ##How to use it

+### Example

 1. `npm install react-native-sk-validatable-form@latest --save`